hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `host_name` - (Optional) The Hostname which should be used for this HTTP Listener.

+* `host_names` - (Optional) A set of host names which allow special wildcard characters for this HTTP Listener.

 * `protocol` - (Required) The Protocol to use for this HTTP Listener.
 Possible values are `Http` and `Https`.

 * `require_sni` - (Optional) Should Server Name Indication be Required?
 Defaults to `false`.